Monarchies of Malaysia: Perlis

 Syed Hussein Jamalullail, the sons of Syed Abu Bakar Jamalullail, the chief of Arau, and a daughter of Sultan Dziaddin of Kedah, was recognised as Raja of Perlis by the Siamese after helping them suppress a rebellion by the Raja of Ligor, a microstate in the Pattani region.
 The Jamalullails are of Arab descent and continue to rule the state of Perlis.

 The seat of the Raja of Perlis is Arau.

 Perak

-The Perak sultanate is founded by the son of the last sultan of Malacca, Sultan Muzaffar Shah.
+The Perak sultanate was founded by the son of the last sultan of Malacca, Sultan Muzaffar Shah.
 His descendants still live until this day.
 The Sultan of Perak resides in Istana Iskandariah in Kuala Kangsar.

 Selangor

-The first Sultan of Selangor was HRH Sultan Sallehuddin Shah of Selangor.
+The first Sultan of Selangor was HRH Sultan Salehuddin Shah of Selangor.
 He took the title as the Sultan in November 1742.
-He was the son of the famous Bugis warrior Prince Daeng Chelak.
+He was the son of the famous Bugis warrior Daeng Chelak.

 The state of Selangor is on the west coast of Peninsular of Malaysia and is bordered by Perak to the north, Pahang to the east, Negeri Sembilan to the south and the Strait of Malacca to the west.
 It surrounds the Federal Territories of Kuala Lumpur and Putrajaya, both of which were once under Selangor's territorial sovereignty.

 The Sultan of Selangor resides in Istana Alam Shah in Klang.